-The Genetic Counselor at Stroger Hospital will be responsible for both cancer genetic counseling in the Cancer Risk Program and for prenatal counseling in the prenatal clinic providing care among a diverse patient population.
+The Genetic Counselor at Stroger Hospital will be responsible for both cancer genetic counseling in the Cancer Risk Program providing care to a diverse patient population.
 The position includes involvement in various research studies relating to genetic counseling and testing, occasional grant writing and reporting, and education of students and residents.
 Must be able to work well independently and as part of a team, and have interest in maintaining and continuing to build genetic counseling and testing programs at Cook County Health and Hospital System.

 Provide cancer risk and prenatal assessment through genetic counseling and coordinate genetic testing for appropriate/eligible patients who are often uninsured or underinsured.